marcon29/rails-archery-score-tracker/notes.md

 # ScoreSession Model
     - force rank as necessary if not practice?
         - only when all shots are scored? or all shots for each round (or RoundSet)?
+    - only allow one active object at time

 # Controller Helpers
     - all date formatting needs to go in here, not models